Acstylos/CS354_HW6/readme.md

 an existing dataset to train with.
 This project uses Keras for the ANN, and Scikit-Learn for Decision Trees.

+data_object.py contains the classes used to structure the data images.npy contains the np export of the image data labels.npy contains the np export of the label data train_model.hw6 contains the export of the trained Keras model output.txt contains the relevant output of the script
 ## Instructions

 This was built using Keras and Tensorflow version only compatible with Python 3.6.2.